MarinaBaskova/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+Describe breaks your test suite into components, and helps you to organized/structure tests.
+It is where you perform individual tests.
+You should be able to describe each test like a little sentence, such as "it should respond with 200 ok".
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+Test Driven Development allows you to create a testable software because you are using tests to drive the development.
+Your test suite provides a safety net and gives you the confidence to make the necessary changes to improve the design of your code or implementing a new feature.
 1. Mention three types of automated tests.
+Unit Testing, Api testing, UI regression test(snapshots)

 ## Project Set Up